 When creating content offers for clients, we typically see around a 500% increase in new website leads from people downloading the offers and becoming an email lead.
 Find out more about working with us.

 Once you have the person’s email address, you can then send them regular emails to nurture them along the buyer journey.
-You can do this with broadcast emails (e.g. your latest blog post) or, what we like to do, by using an automated lead nurture sequence of around 6 emails delivered over a couple of weeks from the time of sign up, educating the person about your product or service and addressing their objections through FAQs and testimonials.
+You can do this with broadcast emails (e.g. your latest blog post) or, what we like to do, by using an automated lead nurture sequence of around 6 emails delivered over several weeks (depending on the length of your sales cycle) from the time of sign up.
+These emails educate the person about your product or service and addressing their objections through FAQs and testimonials.
+Think of them like your “greatest hits”.

 Another benefit is that as well as capturing the lead and educating them about your product or service, you also position yourself as an expert in your industry because you’re answering questions and helping them.